Victoria G. Henry, CFP® Senior Relationship Manager West Financial Services

 2Northern Virginia Magazine: Top Financial Professionals

-To compile the Top Financial Professionals listing, we sent surveys to all Northern Virginia financial professionals, asking them to recommend other financial professionals whom they would refer to friends and family.
-Those on the listing received the most nominations.
-Although some Top Financial Professionals winners choose to advertise in the magazine, they cannot pay to be included on the list.
+To compile the Top Financial Professionals list, Northern Virginia Magazine sent surveys to Northern Virginia financial professionals asking them to recommend other financial professionals whom they would refer to friends and family.
+Our editorial staff then vetted those nominated to compile the final list.
+Although some Top Financial Professional winners chose to advertise in the magazine, no one can pay to be included on the list.
 This listing and the advertising section are separate entities.